pjagielski/pjagielski.github.com/_posts/java/2010-11-25-dont-repeat-spring-beans.md

 layout: post
 tags: java, esb, camel, spring, dao
 ---
-The 'Don't repeat the DAO!' <a href="http://www.ibm.com/developerworks/java/library/j-genericdao.html">article</a> is a fundamental one for all Spring/ORM/Java world.
+The [Don't repeat the DAO!](href="http://www.ibm.com/developerworks/java/library/j-genericdao.html) article is a fundamental one for all Spring/ORM/Java world.
 The generic DAO pattern works well and is widely used in both commercial projects and open-source implementations. <br /><br />But what if you only need one class for all of your DAOs?
 In one of my projects I just needed to put all records from a database view to a file.
 I decided not to use an ORM, but just Spring's JdbcTemplate, configured by view name and column to use in ORDER BY section.
 So I started to write Spring XML wiring and realized.... that I'm repeating the Spring beans!
 Every declaration looked something like:<br />

 {% highlight xml %}
 <bean id="customerDAO" class="pl.touk.blog.GenericDao">